Nuggets rally to beat Suns for 5th straight victory

+DENVER (AP) — Will Barton wasn’t happy with his energy in the first half, so he pledged to pick it up in the third quarter.

+He delivered on his promise and led the Denver Nuggets to their fifth straight victory.

-DENVER (AP) — Paul Millsap scored 23 points and Jamal Murray and Will Barton had 22 apiece in the Denver Nuggets’ 116-104 victory over the Phoenix Suns on Sunday night.
+Barton scored 12 of his 22 points in a momentum-turning third quarter, Paul Millsap finished with 23 points in Denver’s 116-104 victory over the Phoenix Suns on Sunday night.

-Nikola Jokic had just eight points, but grabbed 13 rebounds to help Denver win its fifth in a row.
+Jamal Murray had 22 points, and Nikola Jokic had just eight points, but grabbed 13 rebounds to help the Nuggets win their ninth in the last 10 games.

+It took a shutdown second half against a tired team, led by Barton’s energy.

+“I felt like in the first half my energy wasn’t there and I wasn’t flying around on defense good enough so I told them I’m going to bring it the third quarter,” Barton said.

-The Nuggets held Phoenix guard Devin Booker to a season-low 12 points on 5-of-13 shooting.
-Booker came in averaging 26.2 points in November.
+Denver held Phoenix guard Devin Booker to a season-low 12 points on 5-of-13 shooting.
+Booker came in averaging 26.2 points in November but showed fatigue in the Suns’ fifth game in seven days.

+“I’m glad we got it out of the way,” Booker said.
+“Two back-to-backs in one week, I haven’t heard of that before, but it’s what the schedule presented to us.”

 Cheick Diallo led Phoenix with a career-high 22 points and Dario Saric had a career-high 17 rebounds to go with 18 points.

 Booker had just seven points into the fourth quarter, but the Suns led most of the game until the Nuggets rallied.
-Phoenix was again without center Aron Baynes and guard Ricky Rubio.
+Phoenix was again without center Aron Baynes and guard Ricky Rubio, and the lack of depth showed in the third when the team combined for 7-of-22 shooting.
+Booker missed all four of his attempts.

+“Just missing shots,” Booker said.
+“I’m sure I’ll be fine and I know getting Ricky and Aron back will help out to that.”

 Denver used a 10-2 run late in the third quarter to take its first lead since the first quarter.
 Barton had 12 points in the period and Millsap seven before picking up his fourth foul.